 Standard Operating Procedures: Definition, Purposes, Examples & Templates

-Did you ever wonder why the food you get from a chain restaurant in one city is exactly the same as in any other city?
+Have you ever wondered why the food you get from a chain restaurant in one city is exactly the same as in any other city?
 One of the biggest reasons is that these types of companies use a tool called standard operating procedure, or SOP.

-SOPs are used across all industries, and many organizations use dozens of them to ensure consistently high-quality work across the entire team.
-SOPs can consist of a simple bulleted list of action items, but effective employee onboarding and training benefits from the introduction of visual elements.
+An SOP is used across all industries, and a company relies on it to manage a document for a task that requires a guideline, protocol, and compliance with industry regulation.
+SOPs can consist of a simple bulleted list of action items, but effective employee onboarding and training benefit from the introduction of visual elements.

-Let’s look at the basics of SOPs, why your organization needs them and why using Venngage templates can help engage your team, making your training and development efforts stronger.
+Let’s look at the basics of creating an SOP, why your organization needs them and why using Venngage’s human resources templates can help engage your team, making your training and development efforts stronger.
+These SOPs provide a framework and establish standards for operations within the organization.

 Click to jump ahead: